 Consistency in reinforcing family rules

 Consistency is what makes a boundary believable.
-If a rule is enforced on Tuesday but ignored on Friday, it ceases to be a rule and becomes a mood.
-Consistent, calm parenting provides a reliable map of the world, helping teens adjust to the structure.
-You don’t have to be perfect, but you do have to be predictable.
+If a rule is enforced on Tuesday but ignored on Friday, the rule starts to look like a parent’s mood.

 Courage to uphold limits during conflict